Game-based learning: How games help children develop

 Make use of games in everyday life

-Games can also be used in everyday life to develop self-confidence and self-esteem.
+Games can also be used in everyday life to build self-confidence and self image to develop.
 Think, for example, of coming up with a presentation for school or preparing a dentist visit.
 By practicing these situations through games, children can prepare better and feel more confident.

 How games can help children develop their concentration and focus